Are analysts optimistic about Nutrien Ltd.'s (NYSE:NTR) stock? - The Dwinnex

-The closing price of Nutrien Ltd. (NYSE: NTR) was $78.56 for the day, up 0.50% from the previous closing price of $78.17.
-In other words, the price has increased by $+0.39 from its previous closing price.
-On the day, 1674705 shares were traded.
-NTR stock price reached its highest trading level at $79.34 during the session, while it also had its lowest trading level at $78.01.
+Nutrien Ltd. (NYSE: NTR) closed the day trading at $77.92 up 1.13% from the previous closing price of $77.05.
+In other words, the price has increased by $+0.87 from its previous closing price.
+On the day, 4342420 shares were traded.
+NTR stock price reached its highest trading level at $81.63 during the session, while it also had its lowest trading level at $74.31.

 Top 5 Undervalued Stocks To Own In 2023